TahBlaise36/react-weather-dashboard/README.md

 - Users are able to search for any city from the saved list, by clicking on the city.
 - Users are able to delete a city from thier favorite cities list.
 - Users recieved notification if the city has successfuly been added to or deleted from thier favorite cities list.

+## Folder/File structure

+- ui: This folder contains complex components for each features of the dashboard performing the various functionalities.

+- components: This folder contains re-usable react components that can be used anyware within the application.

+- authentication: This folder contains the login and sign up forms pages and also functions for authenticating users to the dashboard.

+- services: This folder is where we interact with the superbase api performing the various CRUD operations and authentication.

+- hooks: This folder contains re-usable hooks most especially the useWeather hook for fetching city location and weather data.

+- utils: This folder contains re-usable functions that can be used anyware within the application.

+- assets: This folder contain all images in the application.

+- constants: This folder imports all images and exports them as names.

 ## Libraries